dkpoulsen/schools-overview/README.md

 6. Access the application at `http://localhost:5000`

 ## Data Source
-The application uses Norwegian school data from the National School Registry (NSR) provided by the Norwegian Directorate for Education and Training.
+The application uses official Norwegian school data from the National School Registry (NSR) provided by the Norwegian Directorate for Education and Training (Utdanningsdirektoratet).
+The data includes:

+- Comprehensive list of all educational institutions in Norway
+- Geographic coordinates for mapping
+- Institution types and administrative details
+- Contact information and web addresses
+- Municipal and regional classifications

+Data is regularly updated from the official NSR API and includes both public and private institutions across all educational levels.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.